alexholcombe/PSYC3013/README.md

 * Wolfe et al. *Sensation and Perception* textbook chapters 1 and 2.

 * Stiefel, K., & Holcombe, A. O. (2014).
-EYES, CAMERA,  ACTION!
-Scientific American Mind, (May/June), 52–58.
+EYES, CAMERA,  ACTION! *Scientific American Mind*, (May/June), 52–58.
 On [unit of study e-reserve](http://opac.library.usyd.edu.au/search/r?SEARCH=PSYC3013).
-Explains certain aspects of the retina by comparing the retina to digital cameras.
+Explains certain features of the retina by comparing it to digital cameras.

+#### Optional

+* Ramachandran, V.S.
+“Filling in Gaps in Perception : Part I” *Current Directions in Psychological Science*, 1(6) (Dec., 1992), pp. 199-205

+* http://xkcd.com/1080/ Fun illustration of visual field and idiosyncrasies of the retina.
+Although note the following shortcomings:
+    + S-cone, rod scotomas omitted
+    + Blood vessels omitted
+    + Spatial scaling into periphery for night vision is wrong (not severe enough)
+    + Macular pigment omitted (but you don't need to know about macular pigment)
+    + Chromatic aberration omitted (but you don't need to know about chromatic aberration)

 ## Lecture 9: Signal Detection Theory